BlameTroi/vim-purebasic/README.md

 # vim-purebasic
-A Vim syntax highlighting module for PureBasic
+A Vim syntax highlighting module for PureBasic and SpiderBasic